-Trip Planner: Europe / Portugal / Central Portugal / Lisbon District / Sintra Municipality / Queluz / Historic Sites / National Palace of Queluz
+Trip Planner: Europe / Portugal / Central Portugal / Lisbon District / Sintra Municipality / Queluz / National Palace of Queluz

 Admire the extravagant royal collection and gardens of National Palace of Queluz, originally built as a summer residence for the royal family of Portugal.
 Construction began in 1747 at the request of the future King Pedro III, who would later serve as the consort of Queen Maria I. It became a favorite of Portuguese royalty, who resided here permanently from 1794 until 1807, when they fled to Brazil during the French invasion.
 Walk inside to view the mix of Baroque, Rococo, and neoclassical styles that reflect the Court's evolving tastes.
 Browse the opulent collection of paintings, carpets, furniture, ceramics, and porcelains, and then wander through the gardens scattered with statues, fountains, and areas to relax.
 On certain days there are demonstrations of falconry and traditional 18th century court riding, so check the website for scheduling.
-Plan to visit National Palace of Queluz during your Queluz vacation using our convenient Queluz vacation trip planner.
+Plan your National Palace of Queluz visit and explore what else you can see and do in Queluz using our Queluz trip maker website .

 Unable to display map at this time.
 Please try again later.